Notification Sinks¶

 - Check if the sink was auto-disabled (10+ consecutive failures)

-- Verify the Slack webhook is still valid (webhooks can be revoked)
+- Slack/Discord: verify the webhook is still valid (it can be revoked from the destination side)

-- Check if your Slack app is still installed in the workspace
+- Confirm the integration/app is still installed in the workspace or server

 Next Steps¶